FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Write your own shell file that verbally asks for a numerical based input (such as a phone number, zipcode, number of pets, etc) and records the answer the respondent provides.**\*\*

+### The shell that does this is called lab3pt1B.sh and its a script that asks the user how many pets it has, records it and prints it on the terminal and the text file called lab3pt1B.txt

 ### Serving Pages